odinuv/web/articles/javascript/ajax.md

 technologies.
 Asynchronous means that the visitor is not blocked from other interaction with site during that HTTP request.
 There can even be multiple HTTP requests processed at once.

+You can entirely override default behaviour of the web browser using JavaScript and AJAX -- you can use it to submit forms, execute actions and retrieve results from backend.
+You can also use AJAX to collect information about the behaviour of the visitor.

 ### XMLHttpRequest
 This object is responsible for HTTP communication controlled by JavaScript.
 Its [API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) allows you to open a HTTP connection and check its progress when it [changes](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState)